jonzenor/lets-learn-c-sharp/README.md

  - You can explicitley "cast" a type to another type for the purposes of an operation.
 This does not change the type of the stored value, but only what it counts as during the mathematical operation. i.e. (short) MYVAR + (short) MYVAR2 or (short) (MYVAR + MYVAR2).
   - Casting may result in bits being lost, though.
 So be careful.
 This will only throw an error if you have overflow checking turned on.
   - BOOL cannot store 1/0, only true/false
+  - Char must be set with single quotes instead of double because reasons?

 6. Strings cannot be broken up into multiple lines.
  - You can use the addition assignment operator with strings. string C = "Hello"; C += " World";